Bourbon for Good: The Maker’s Mark B Corp Journey

 Wheat growing on Maker's Mark's property.
 Photo courtesy of Maker's Mark

-For Maker’s Mark, creating more flavorful products also means trying to improve sustainability practices.
+For Maker's Mark, creating more flavorful products also means trying to improve environmental initiatives.

 Over the past five years, Maker's Mark has planted experimental, modern wheat varietals on its property, explains Samuels.
 And the brand is working with two wheat-breeding experts to try to create ingredients that taste better while being better for the environment.